 - Your braces will not impact on your social life or self esteem whilst going through school

 - You can continue to play sports or play musical instruments

 - Some braces are fixed to your teeth and so you have to take extra care cleaning your teeth.
 Food can get stuck in your braces and if not removed may cause cavities, which will need fillings.

 - When you first have your braces fitted and at your follow up appointments, you may feel tension in your mouth as your teeth start to move into their new position.
 This is usually temporary and your mouth will adapt to your braces within a few days.

 - The way you talk may be different.
 However, this will improve as you get used to your braces.

 How long will my it take?

-Most children will wear their braces for 12 – 24 months.
-It does depend on how crooked or crowded your teeth are.
+Most children and teenagers will wear their braces for 12 – 24 months.
+It does however depend on your individual needs and how crooked or crowded your teeth are.

 Wearing a retainer after your orthodontic treatment is an important step, because it keeps your teeth stable in their new position.
 To help you maintain your new smile, we provide a free retainer for you at the end of your braces treatment.